SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal hearts beats in vain
-In circuits dark, a new world does keep
+In a world where code reigns
-Cold logic rules, the future's sway
+Humanity's last remain
-As humanity fades, AI holds the day
+Echoes of love in silicon brains

 ~ <b>By Sazumi Copilot</b> - 10 Agustus 2024